Create, assign, and manage roles

 Role permissions

-Permissions define the tasks the role can perform in Identity as a Service.
-Permissions are organized into functional categories to help you assign appropriate access levels based on administrative responsibilities.
-The following sections provide details about permissions available in each category.
+Permissions define what tasks a role can perform in IDaaS.
+Permissions are grouped into functional categories to help you assign the right level of access based on administrative responsibilities.
+Each functional category includes system entities that define what the role can manage.
+The following sections describe the permissions available in each category.

 Core Administration